oguzhan-yilmaz/balcony/docs/as-a-python-library.md

 This operation read all operations for given `resource_node_name`.

-For example, if `iam.Policy` has `GetPolicy` and `ListPolicies` operations, so both of them will be read.
+For example, if `iam.Policy` has `GetPolicy` and `ListPolicies` operations, both of them will be read.

 ```python
 from balcony import BalconyAWS